Online-power-measurement-system/Logbook/_posts/2017/2018-02-16-The-summary-of-the-third-week.md

 ---
 ## Summary of Week’s Activities

-- e the problem of real-time face recognition.
+- Solve the problem of real-time face recognition.
-- ite the code for Raspberry Pi to drive LED lights.
+- Write the code for Raspberry Pi to drive LED lights.
-- Rn the program which can recognize the face and control LED lights.
+- Run the program which can recognize the face and control LED lights.

 ## Problem encountered and solutions

-- When we installed the OpenCV library function, we found the CPU was in high load.
-We had to use the fan to cool down the chip.
+- In the beginning, the system cannot shoot the video and recognize the human’s face at the same time.
+Finally, we find some information from the Internet and modify the code to solve this problem.
-- The code could not run for there are over three errors.
-After searching the answers in goole, we debugged it.
+- We try to combine the code of controlling LED and recognizing face.
+However, there is a problem that when the camera has recognized a face, the LED is light, but the display of camera is stuck.
+This problem now we can’t solve it.

 ## Achievement in this week